invesdwin/invesdwin-scripting/README.md

 - **invesdwin-scripting-runtime-mvel**: this is an integration for [MVEL](https://github.com/mvel/mvel) via JSR-223.

 All scripting modules provide unified bidirectional communication between Java and the respective scripting language.
 See test cases for examples on how to implement your script integrations.
+Examples are available in the respective testcases of the modules or the separate project repos.

 There are also more elaborate integrations available for other languages: